 Can anyone learn to code?

-Coding is like learning a new language or picking up a new hobby.
-With the right attitude and resources, anyone can do it.
-The idea that coding is only for tech geniuses is just not true.
+The reality is that coding is more like learning a new language or picking up a new hobby.
+With the right attitude and resources, anyone can learn to code.

 These resources are designed to help people at all stages, including beginners - so you can start from scratch and go at your own pace.